By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 455|Page: 1|3 min read

-Author Libby Hathorn has drawn on family history and done extensive research to write a fascinating book that profiles two young protagonists, both seventeen years of age, who are related.
-Maurice, who went to Gallipoli and the Western Front and his great-great nephew, Oliver, who is trying to deal with difficult family circumstances but whose discovery of Maurice's WW1 diary changes the way he sees the world.
-Eventual Poppy Day is a very Australian book as it portrays aspects of Australian society that are unique due to the history of the country and the contemporary make up of it's society.
-The book has two seventeen-year-old main characters who are related, but who live 100 years apart.
-The two young men share several similarities; they are both artists and they both have relationships with women that are physically satisfying but emotionally confusing, leading to emotional breakdown of both characters and impulsive behaviour.
+Author Libby Hathorn has drawn on family history and conducted extensive research to write a fascinating book that profiles two young protagonists, both seventeen years of age, who are related.
+Maurice, who went to Gallipoli and the Western Front, and his great-great nephew, Oliver, who is trying to deal with difficult family circumstances.
+Oliver's discovery of Maurice's WW1 diary changes the way he sees the world.
+Eventual Poppy Day is a quintessentially Australian book as it portrays aspects of Australian society that are unique due to the country's history and the contemporary makeup of its society.
+The book features two seventeen-year-old main characters who are related but live 100 years apart.
+The two young men share several similarities; they are both artists, and they both have relationships with women that are physically satisfying but emotionally confusing, leading to the emotional breakdown of both characters and impulsive behavior.

 Browse our vast selection of original essay samples, each expertly formatted and styled